open-metadata/OpenMetadata/docs/integrations/connectors/bigquery-usage.md

 ---
 description: >-
-  This guide will help you install and configure the Salesforce connector and run metadata ingestion workflows manually.
+  This guide will help you install and configure the BigQuery Usage connector and run metadata ingestion workflows manually.
 ---

-# Salesforce
+# BigQuery Usage

 ## **Requirements**

-Using the OpenMetadata Salesforce connector requires supporting services and software.
+Using the OpenMetadata BigQuery Usage connector requires supporting services and software.
 Please ensure that your host system meets the requirements listed below.
 Then continue to follow the procedure for installing and configuring this connector.

 ### **OpenMetadata (version 0.8.0 or later)**